ThakaRashard/thakarashard.github.io/_includes/computer.md

 # Computing

+[Front Matter](https://johtela.github.io/LiterateCS/FrontMatter.html) All of the input files may contain a special block called front matter at the very beginning of them.
+The front matter is a YAML...[ReadMore](https://johtela.github.io/LiterateCS/)

 [Global attributes HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes)
 >Global attributes are attributes common to all HTML elements; they can be used on all elements, though they may have no effect on some elements.